learn-co-curriculum/hash-applications/README.md

 ### Objectives

-- Learn various applications of when it is good to use a hash.
+- Learn that hashes are mainly good for problems involving repeated lookup.

 ### Review